softcon17/getting-started/session-activity/STEP 4 - Understand your code.md

 ```
 If you save your changes, and run the application, after accessing the endpoint via the same URL we tested to begin with, you should now see loads of messages in the shell window, that look something like this:

-> In order to see changes dont forget to stop and restart the backend microserice.
+> In order to see changes dont forget to stop and restart the backend microservice.
 So again use that `CTRL + C` to stop the app, and then use the `up` key to locate and run the start command again

 ```
 anonymous {